The Home Building Process

 5. Enjoy quality finishing – hang drywall, add interior trim and install exterior finish

 We install drywall, tape the seams, then add a primer coat of paint.
 At this stage we also add interior doorframes and doors, baseboards, moldings, windowsills, cabinets, fireplace mantles, and any other trim you’ve selected.
-Walls are painted according to your color choices.
+Walls are painted.
 We install the exterior finish of your home.
-Your driveway, walkway, and patio (if applicable) are also created at this stage.
-Depending on the style of home you’ve chosen and your community, your exterior may be vinyl siding, masonry siding, brick, or stone.
+The driveway, walkway, and patio (if applicable) are also created at this stage.
+Depending on the style of home and the community, the exterior of the home may be vinyl siding, masonry siding, brick, or stone.

 Next, we install ceramic tile, vinyl, and wood flooring.
-We add the countertops you’ve chosen to your kitchen and bathrooms.
+We add the countertops to the kitchen and bathrooms.
 We install bathroom fixtures (sink, toilet, shower, tub) and the electricians install outlets, lights, and switches.
 HVAC equipment is also put in place.

 7. Add those finishing touches